HL7/cql-ig/input/pages/using-cql.md

 ### ModelInfo
 {: #modelinfo}

-When using CQL with FHIR, FHIR StructureDefinition resources are used to create the ModelInfo that describes the types for use in CQL, according to the following rules:
+To use CQL with FHIR, [model information (ModelInfo)](https://cql.hl7.org/07-physicalrepresentation.html#data-model-references) must be provided to the implementation environment.
+To create this ModelInfo FHIR StructureDefinition resources can be processed according to the following rules:

 1. For each StructureDefinition, if the kind is `primitive-type`, `complex-type` (except for types based on Extension), or `resource` (with no derivation or a derivation of `specialization`), a ClassInfo with the same name as the structure definition is created
     1. For each element: